 - Case Studies in Risk Assessment and Risk Communication

-This graduate equivalent course normally requires that learners have a Bachelor's or Master's degree with course work in statistics, chemistry and biology.
+This graduate equivalent course normally requires that participants have a bachelor’s or master’s degree with coursework in statistics, chemistry and biology; however, program content is relevant to a variety of industries and registration is open to anyone.